deepikakande/calculator/README.md

-# calculator
+# my projects
-I created a calculator app using html , css and javascript .
+I created a calculator app using html , css and javascript  and a to-do list application .